hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 * Whilst RFC7766 states that 'DNS clients SHOULD pipeline their queries’ on TCP connections, it did not distinguish between XFRs and other queries for this behavior.
-It is now recognized that XFRs are not as latency sensitive as other queries, and can be significantly more complex for clients to handle both because of the large amount of state that must be kept and because there may be multiple messages in the responses.
-For these reasons it is clarified here that a valid reason for not pipelining queries is when they are all XFR queries i.e. clients sending multiple XFRs MAY choose not to pipeline those queries.
-Clients that do not pipeline XFR queries, therefore, have no additional requirements to handle out-of-order or intermingled responses (as described later) since they will never receive them.
+It is now recognized that XFRs are not as latency sensitive as other queries, and can be significantly more complex for clients to handle, both because of the large amount of state that must be kept and because there may be multiple messages in the responses.
+For these reasons, it is clarified here that a valid reason for not pipelining queries is when they are all XFR queries i.e. clients sending multiple XFRs MAY choose not to pipeline those queries.
+Clients that do not pipeline XFR queries, therefore, have no additional requirements to handle out-of-order or intermingled responses (as described later), since they will never receive them.

 * Implementations SHOULD use [@!RFC7828] (The edns-tcp-keepalive EDNS0 Option)
-  to manage persistent connections.
+  to manage persistent connections (which is more flexible than using just fixed timeouts).

 The following sections include detailed clarifications on the updates to XFR behavior implied in [@RFC7766] and how the use of [@!RFC7828] applies specifically to XFR exchanges.
-It also discusses how IXFR and AXFR can reuse the same TCP connection.
+They also discusses how IXFR and AXFR can reuse the same TCP connection.

 For completeness, we also mention here the recent specification of extended DNS